Connect with us

-Picture this: a charming little house, nestled in the breathtaking scenery of Boulder, Colorado.
-Its compact size and unique design make it a perfect fit for those seeking a simpler, more sustainable way of living.
-But where does one park such a tiny house in Boulder?
-Fear not, for I have done the research and compiled a comprehensive guide to help you find the perfect spot for your tiny abode.
+Picture a charming, little house nestled among the breathtaking scenery of Boulder, Colorado.
+The compact size and unique design of the home are perfect for individuals seeking a more minimalist and environmentally-friendly lifestyle.
+But the question remains – where can you position this tiny abode in Boulder?
+Fear not, as I have undertaken thorough research and compiled a comprehensive guide to help you find the perfect spot for your small home.

 From zoning laws and regulations to private land rentals and RV parks, I’ve got you covered.
 Looking for a tight-knit community of like-minded individuals?
 Boulder has that too.
 Or perhaps you prefer the coziness of parking on a friend or family member’s property.
 Whatever your preference, Boulder offers a range of options to accommodate your tiny house dreams.